 Eating Healthy at Restaurants-Athlete Guide

-Often, restaurant foods have choices high in saturated fat, calories, sodium and possibly lacking the nutrients athletes need.
+Often, restaurant foods have choices high in saturated fat, calories, sodium and possibly lack the nutrients athletes need.
 (1)

 With so many options on menus what are the best choices for eating healthy at restaurants and on the road?
 What about tips for eating at fast food restaurants?